Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 - **Library books, videos, CDs, and DVDs** Please gather together the library materials you would like on reserve for your courses.Reference books and periodicals do no circulate outside the library and are not normally placed on reserve.

 - **Streaming medias** Portions of or entire media can be put on course reserves if certain conditions are met.
-Please refer to our [video streaming course reserve policy](https://works.whitman.edu/streamingmediapolicy) for details.[Video Streaming course reserves request form](https://works.whitman.edu/streamingmediaform) could be filled out online for request processing.
+Please refer to our [video streaming course reserve policy](https://works.whitman.edu/streamingmediapolicy) for details.
+[Video Streaming course reserves request form](https://works.whitman.edu/streamingmediaform) could be filled out online for request processing.

 - **Books not owned by the library** The Library will attempt to purchase books needed for reserve use.
 You may request them by contacting the [Acquisitions Department](mailto:stelkre@whitman.edu).
 Please be sure to indicate that the item is for reserve, and provide the course number.